Please select a Shopping List

 Soot Damage Cleanup

-Always begin cleanup by removing as much dry soot as possible using a HEPA vacuum cleaner and/or a lambswool duster.
+Before beginning any soot cleanup, always start by removing as much dry soot as possible using a HEPA vacuum cleaner and/or a lambswool duster.